-Once we all assumed that if a kid had ADHD he was going to be the troublemaker in class, the kid who acted out, couldn’t sit still and had virtually no self-control.
+At one time, we all assumed that the kid with ADHD was going to be the troublemaker in class, the kid who acted out, couldn’t sit still and had virtually no self-control.
 He’d be spewing words when the teacher was speaking, or be running around randomly with no attention to the rules when he was on the playground.

 For many, when they think about ADHD, they think about inattention, hyperactivity, and impulsivity.
 But not everyone with ADHD has those symptoms, and not all three at once.
 Even within those categories, the symptoms are varied, which is why ADD symptoms in children often go undiagnosed.

 Let’s take inattention.
-For some kids that shows up in everyday life by losing things or forgetting them.
+For some kids, inattentive ADHD means losing or forgetting things on a daily basis.
 It could also mean making mistakes, difficulty following directions, or choosing not to engage in activities that take too much time.
-It could mean that they don’t seem to be listening or it could show up in the “shiny object” way—where they get distracted easily and move on to something else without finishing what they’re doing.
+It could mean that they don’t seem to be listening or it could show up in the “shiny object” way — where they get distracted easily and move on to something else without finishing what they’re doing.
 On the other hand, it could be that they are hyperfocused and won’t stop doing something until they are finished.

-Someone with impulsivity can be moody, reckless, and impatient.
+Someone with impulsive symptoms of ADHD can be moody, reckless, and impatient.
 He may find it difficult to wait his turn, intruding on or interrupting others’ activities or blurting out answers to a question before it’s completed.
 Or he can be accident-prone.

 So it’s not easy to know if your child has ADHD.
 As a parent, it may be less about the symptoms shouting ADHD, and more about feeling like something’s not right.
 Your kid is struggling, but you don’t know why.
 It can take years to identify the real issue.